 Let me be up front and say I’m not Martha Stewart.
 I don’t cook.
 I don’t clean.
 I don’t make cutesy crafts.
 I don’t plan parties.
 I don’t enjoy planning parties.
+If it were up to me I would put popular kids entertainment near me call them up and that would be it.
 Don’t get me wrong… I love attending parties and admire anyone who loves managing big events, it’s the planning and effort that make me crazy.
 Even if I didn’t have a full time job or kids, I wouldn’t like putting these things together.

 Case in point: my own wedding.
 I don’t like the stress associated with planning an event and feeling responsible for things running smoothly or guests having fun.
 So when I got married almost 6 years ago with all the proverbial bells and whistles, I spent the majority of the morning of my wedding day crying in the bathroom from anxiety.
 We should have just eloped.